Have You Seen Hive Beetles?

 How Do I Know If I Have Small Hive Beetles?

 The most common method of detecting beetles is actually seeing them.
-Beetles don’t like sunlight and will run when exposed to light.
+Hive beetles don’t like sunlight and will run when exposed to light.

 Steps To Control Small Hive Beetles

-Keep area around hive base clean and dry
+- keep the area around the hive base clean and dry

 Beetle larvae pupate more easily in moist soil.
 Most beekeepers in “beetle country” try to place beehives in full sun.